FairRootGroup/asiofi/README.md

 C++ Boost.Asio language bindings for OFI libfabric.

-UNDER DEVELOPMENT
+EARLY DEVELOPMENT - API NOT STABLE

 ## Introduction

-This project is developed as a dependency of another [project](https://github.com/FairRootGroup/FairMQ) which currently limits the scope.
+This project is developed as a dependency of another [project](https://github.com/FairRootGroup/FairMQ) which currently limits the scope (`FI_MSG`, `FI_VERBS`).
 If you are interested in extending the scope and/or collaborating, we are welcoming you to talk to us.

 ## Dependencies